The Importance of PSA Testing for Men's Health

 Men aged 50 and older should strongly consider getting tested for PSA levels, particularly if they have a family history of prostate cancer.
 Men of African descent should consider starting these discussions even earlier, around age 45, due to a higher risk profile.

-Assessing individual risk factors can lead to more targeted testing and better health outcomes, avoiding unnecessary worry and enabling proactive care.
+Assessing individual risk factors leads to more targeted testing and better health outcomes.
+This proactive care enables men to avoid unnecessary worry.

-*Men on TRT* Although we know now with multiple meta analyses that TRT does not increase the risk or occurrence of Prostate Cancer, the majority of prostate cancers ARE hormone sensitive.
-Annual analysis of the PSA and comparison to prior test is an absolutely ESSENTIAL part of your TRT.
-Always discuss this with your healthcare provider.
+Although multiple meta-analyses indicate that Testosterone Replacement Therapy (TRT) does not increase the risk of prostate cancer, the majority of prostate cancers are hormone-sensitive.
+Thus, annual analysis of PSA levels and comparison to previous tests is an essential part of any TRT program.
+Always discuss this with your healthcare provider to ensure a comprehensive approach to prostate health.

 Frequently Asked Questions about PSA Testing